 Late Afternoon: This will all depend on how you feel.
 If you could fit in a power nap, this is the perfect opportunity to do something that requires some more energy, such as creative thinking or exercising.

 6 pm - 9 pm: Wind down from your day.
 Lions are usually exhausted by this time.
 Make a good dinner and afterward do something that helps you relax.
 This could be reading, a bath, or watching TV in bed.

 Sleep: Lions should be in bed between 9-10 pm.
 This will allow you to get your 8-9 hours of sleep that most lions need to continue to wake up early and jump-start their day with a ton of energy.
-For lions that still have trouble falling asleep, we recommend Sleep Magic, it's an all-natural sleep aid specially designed to ease you into sleep and won't leave you feeling groggy in the morning.
+For lions that still have trouble falling asleep, we recommend our best sellers, they are all-natural sleep aid specially designed to ease you into sleep and won't leave you feeling groggy in the morning.

 The Best Diet for the Lion Chronotype

 Lions need lots of energy going into the afternoon to avoid the crash.
 A healthy breakfast can give a great boost to the already active energy that lions get right away in the morning to prolong alertness and productivity.